U54Bioinformatics/PhylinSic_Project/README.md

 *4. Merge single cells to a pseudobulk sample.*

-The BAM files for each batch of cells is merged into one BAM file.
+The BAM files for each batch of cells are merged into one BAM file for the batch.
+Then, those BAM files are merged into a BAM file for each sample.
+Finally, all the sample BAM files are merged into a single pseudobulk BAM file.
+The merging is done piecemeal to work around technical limitations that arise when merging too many files at once.
-The BAM files for each sample is merged into a BAM file.
-All BAM files is merged into a pseudobulk BAM file.
-The merging is done piecemeal so that we do not run into problems when trying to merge too many files at once.
-After each merge, we need to remove duplicate lines from the BAM headers, otherwise they may get too big (>2^31 bytes).
+After each merge, we remove duplicate lines from the BAM headers, otherwise the length of the header may exceed the BAM file header size limit (>2^31 bytes).

 ```
 Rules: